frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 We can see that the interval observable is 'recreated' when the second subscription occurs.

-This might feel a little weird in the beginning, but it gives us the benefit to re-use observables, which is a quite powerfull concept once you get the hang of it.
+This might feel a little weird in the beginning, but it gives us the benefit to re-use observables, which is a quite powerful concept once you get the hang of it.
 It however also introduces some weird side effects.
 Let's take a look at an example:

 <a class="jsbin-embed" href="http://jsbin.com/terapof/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>

 We create an observable, `getLuke$`, which will perform a call to fetch the character of Luke Skywalker from the swapi.co API.
 We use this as a source to create two new observables.
 One holds the name of the character, the other one holds the gender of the character.
 We immediately subscribe to both of the observables.
-If you open your devtools onto the network tab, you will see that there are acutally two network request being performed.
+If you open your devtools onto the network tab, you will see that there are actually two network request being performed.

 This might seem weird at first, but in fact, it's quite logical.
 The `getLuke$` observable we created is a cold one.
 The two new observables we create both use this one as a source.
 So in fact, subscribing to our `gender$` and `name$` observable, is the equivalent of subscribing to the `getLuke$` observable twice.
 And, as we have seen above, every subscription to a cold observable, will trigger two executions of the observable, two times the production of values, thus in this case two network requests.

-While this behaviour can be usefull, sometimes you might want two backend calls, it can also be quite annoying.
+While this behaviour can be useful, sometimes you might want two backend calls, it can also be quite annoying.
 The problem that we are facing here is that the execution of the observable is restarted on every subscription.
 While sometimes, we want to share the underlying subscription.
 Sharing the underlying subscription is what multicasting is all about.

 **Note:** If you are multicasting an observable, you have transformed it from a cold to a hot observable.